To the Man Drawn to Evil

 The images the investigator saw on that video probably still haunt him to this day.
 It opened with a girl tied to a chair and an unseen man speaking with her.
 “Please, give me my baby back,” she pleaded.
 “I’ll do anything you want.”
 “You will do anything I want, anyway,” was the cold response.
 The rest of the video was apparently so horrible that the detective became physically nauseous watching it.
 It was one of several “snuff films” made by serial killer Leonard Lake.

-Now, be honest; you clicked on this article because the by-line grabbed your attention!
+Now, be honest; that opening paragraph grabbed your attention!
 Don’t feel too badly; the same thing happened to me when I came upon this story.
 I was at a local bookstore when I noticed a coffee table book about serial killers.
 My life’s work is to help those in sexual deviancy so I always have a cautious interest in anything I might learn in this field.
 However, as I scanned the pages of this book, I found a morbid curiosity emerging within me and forced myself to put it down.

 It was the same kind of interest that compelled me in 1981 when, as a bailiff working in the Los Angeles Criminal Courts building, I would look at the morgue photographs found in the evidence box of murder trials.
 Since becoming a believer, I have mostly avoided such things.
 And yet, apparently there is still enough interest within me to be willing to approach the peripheral edges of darkness for an occasional glimpse in.